tmdirito/CS350BlackjackPrj/README.md

 ## Future implementation
 1. Smoother graphics.
 2. Higher level blackjack logic (i.e splitting, doubling down, etc.)
-3. Framework adjustments to allow for the app to be run on IOS/Android.
+3. 'Hint' option to allow for players to request help if they do not know what to do on a turn.